Hyurl/webium/README.md

 ### About the next()

-The function `next` returns a wrapper of the next handler, when it is called, the returning value (if any) of the handler will be returned.
-This module will try to match as many routes as it can as long as you continue calling the `next()`, so you must not call it unless you know what you're doing.
+The function `next` returns a wrapper of the next handler, when it is called, the returning value (if any) of the handler will be returned (in a resolved promise since v0.6).
+This module will try to match as many routes as it can as long as you continue calling the `next()` function, so you must not call it unless you know what you're doing.

 If you pass the `thisObj` to `next()`, then in the next handler function scope, the pseudo-variable `this` will be pointed to `thisObj`, except in an arrow